GuillaumeGomez/this-week-in-rust-docs/_posts/2016-7-4-this-week-in-rust-docs-11.md

 # Call for participation

-There's now a call for participation to [display all methods of a type, even those from implicit traits](https://github.com/rust-lang/rust/issues/33772).
+There's now a call for participation to [display all methods of a type, even those from implicit traits in rustdoc](https://github.com/rust-lang/rust/issues/33772).
 This is a great way to help users find everything that a type can do.
 Any help on it would be very appreciated!

 # Waiting for merge